[object Object]

 • Certification: Yes

-This beginner-friendly course focuses on the fundamentals of SQL and shows you how to use it to manage and analyze data stored in relational databases.
+This beginner-friendly course teaches the fundamentals of SQL and how to use it to manage, query, and analyze data stored in relational databases.

 What you’ll learn